-- 5.1 The Bank expects RPSOs and SSPs to: - assess the criticality of every outsourcing and third party arrangement.
-Some criteria, or a combination of criteria, if met, would result in an expectation that the outsourcing or third party arrangement should be automatically deemed critical; - define an assessment framework, including the setting of thresholds or classification of criticality that is aligned to the RPSO's or SSP's broader operational risk management framework, that is used for identifying and managing third party risks; - notify the Bank and seek the Bank's non-objection when entering, or significantly changing a critical outsourcing or third party arrangement, or when there is a material change in their risk profile, and that of the end-to-end flow of payments across the payment systems; - perform appropriate and proportionate due diligence on all potential third party arrangements, taking into account expectations set out in Annex F and where outsourcing involves an important business service, to take into account the requirements set out by the operational resilience part of the code to ensure the third party can maintain the relevant important business within the RPSO's or SSP's impact tolerances in the event of extreme but plausible disruption; - assess the risks of every third party arrangement, irrespective of criticality, by identifying the plausible sources of operational risks, including the potential risks arising from the dependency on all third party and outsourcing arrangements, and mitigate their impact through the use of appropriate systems, policies, procedures and controls; and - set out an appropriate frequency to periodically (re)assess the criticality of third party arrangements.
+5.1A The Bank expects RPSOs and SSPs to:

+- assess the materiality criticality of every outsourcing and third-party arrangement.
+Some criteria, or a combination of criteria, if met, would result in an expectation that the outsourcing or third-party arrangement should be automatically deemed material critical; - define an assessment framework, including the setting of thresholds or classification of materiality criticality that is aligned to the RPSO's or SSP's broader operational risk management framework, that is used for identifying and managing third-party risks; - notify the Bank and seek the Bank's non-objection when entering, or significantly changing a material critical outsourcing or third-party arrangement, or when there is a material change in their risk profile, and that of the end-to-end flow of payments across the payment systems; - Seek the Bank's non-objection when entering, or significantly changing a material third party arrangement, or when there is a material change in their risk profile, and that of the end-to-end flow of payments across the payment systems. - perform appropriate and proportionate due diligence on all potential third-party arrangements, taking into account expectations set out in Annex F and where outsourcing involves an important business service, to take into account the requirements set out by the operational resilience part of the code to ensure the third party can maintain the relevant important business within the RPSO's or SSP's impact tolerances in the event of extreme but plausible disruption; - assess the risks of every third-party arrangement, irrespective of materiality eriticality, by identifying the plausible sources of operational risks, including the potential risks arising from the dependency on all third party and outsourcing arrangements, and mitigate their impact through the use of appropriate systems, policies, procedures and controls; and - set out an appropriate frequency to periodically (re)assess the materiality criticality of third-party arrangements.
 This should include taking reasonable and proportionate steps to identify and manage their overall reliance on third parties, monitor the risk of concentration and manage the risk of vendor lock-in.

-Criticality assessment
+Materiality Criticality assessment

-5.2 The PFMI defines third parties as critical if the continuous, secure and efficient delivery of these services may be critical to the operations of the RPSO.
-This definition of criticality also extends to outsourcing arrangements and other third party arrangements, where the relevant 'services are of such importance that a weakness, or failure, of the services would pose a risk to the continuity of service provided by the RPSO or SSP, and could threaten the transfer of payments or the safety and efficiency of the payment system.
-The concept of critical is consistent with the oversight expectations applicable to critical service providers in Annex F, and materiality, as defined in PRA SS2/21 Outsourcing and third party risk management which applies to PRA-regulated firms.
+5.2 The Bank's definition of 'material third party arrangements' is consistent with the PFMI definitiones third parties as being critical if the continuous, secure and efficient delivery of these services may be critical to the operations of the RPSO.
+The Bank's is definition of materiality eriticality also extends to outsourcing arrangements and other third-party arrangements, where the relevant 'services are of such importance that a disruption weakness, or failure, of the services could would pose a risk to the continuity of service provided by the RPSO or SSP, and could threaten the transfer of payments or the safety and efficiency of the payment system.
+The concept of material critical is consistent with the oversight expectations applicable to critical service providers in Annex F, and materiality, as defined in PRA SS2/21 Outsourcing and third-party risk management which applies to PRA-regulated firms.

-5.3 The assessment of criticality of outsourcing arrangement should also take into account whether the outsourcing impacts wholly, or in part, the provision of RPSO's or SSP's important business services.
-If a RPSO or SSP outsources services that affects the delivery of important business services, this arrangement will generally constitute a 'critical outsourcing arrangement'.
+5.3 The assessment of materiality criticality of outsourcing arrangements should also take into account whether the outsourcing impacts wholly, or in part, the provision of a RPSO's or SSP's important business services.
+If a RPSO or SSP outsources services that affects the delivery of important business services, this arrangement will generally constitute a 'material critical outsourcing arrangement'.

-5.4 The concept of criticality itself and the criteria in this chapter apply to all third party arrangements.
-RPSOs and SSPs should determine the criticality of all third party arrangements using all relevant criteria in this chapter.
+5.4 The concept of materiality criticality itself and the criteria in this chapter apply to all third-party arrangements.
+RPSOs and SSPs should determine the materiality criticality of all third-party arrangements using all relevant criteria in this chapter.